-There is the mental side that needs recuperation too.
+There is a mental side that requires recuperation.

 Instead of being the next Steven Furtick or Chris Hodges, I found myself in an average size church thinking – “what have I gotten myself into?” and “what happened to all those people who promised they would come?”
 I was in what Tony Morgan calls an “Up the Middle” kind of church.
 It wasn’t going to be a megachurch overnight.
 It wasn’t going to even be a mini megachurch in the event those well-wishers all showed on the same day.
 No, this was going to be work!
 If progress were to be made, it would take effort, passion, and commitment.